lpantano/ML_project/project.md

 ## caveat

-I think the error out of sample will be bigger, as always happen.
-What it concerns me that only 6 individuals are here, so I have no clue what it could happen if this model is used to predict many more individuals, without having an instructor to tell them how to do the exercise wrong.
-So, there are many aspect to study here to get to a model that really works and can predict a well-done exercise from a bad-one.
+I think the error out of sample will be bigger, as always happens.
+I am concern about that only 6 individuals are in this data, so I have no clue what it could happen if this model is used to predict many more individuals, without having an instructor to tell them how to do the exercise wrong.
+So, there are many aspect to study before getting a model that really works and can predict a well-done exercise from a bad-one.